oconnor663/jacko.io/posts/async_three.md

 [join_all]: playground://async_playground/join.rs

-One thing we need to change is the type of the `Vec` of futures.
+One thing we need to change is the type of the futures `Vec`.
 Our `JoinAll` used `Vec<Pin<Box<F>>>`,[^ignore_pin] where `F` was a generic type parameter, but our main function doesn't have any type parameters.
 We also want the new `Vec` to be able to hold futures of different types at the same